beeware/colosseum/docs/how-to/contribute.rst

 .. image:: screenshots/w3c-test-suite.png

-Using this view, confirm that the test acutally passes.
-In this case, the page tells us to compare to the reference page; you can flick between the "Test Case" tab and the "Reference Page" tab and confirm that the output is as expected.
+Using this view, we confirm that the test actually passes.
+In this case, the page tells us to compare to the reference page; you can click between the "Test Case" tab and the "Reference Page" tab and confirm that the output is as expected.